the-rebooted-coder/Take-Notes/README.md

 ## :interrobang: Reason

-Students often struggle writing notes and homework all by hand.
+Students often find writing notes and homework all by hand tough due to time.
 To ease their work, Take Notes will provide them ready to submit handwritten texts.

 ## :seedling: Requirements